Applications open on 23 November 2020 and close at midnight on 26 February 2021

-The overall aim of these scholarships is to support the recruitment, retention and skill development of registered nurses and midwives currently working in the NSW public health system.
+We value recruiting, retaining and developing the skills of registered nurses and midwives in the NSW public health system.

 Scholarships will be offered under the following categories: